South Island School: Examinations

+For IB, 98% of students passed and the cohort achieved an average Diploma score of 37.1 points, 4.1 points above the world average.
+Three DP students achieved the maximum 45 points.
+Almost 40% of the cohort achieved 40 points or more – another truly remarkable result.

 Student backgrounds

 Students come from diverse backgrounds, with 38 nationalities represented as of 2019.
 In 2019, the most represented nationality was the United Kingdom.
 As of that year, 50% of the students were ethnic Chinese, 14% were Caucasian, 8% were Eurasian, 7% were Indian, and 21% were of other races.

 Student inclusion

 The school is non-selective towards academic ability.
 It reserves 24 places in the Learning Support Unit for students with additional learning needs.
 Each individual needs student has their own Individual Education Plan (IEP) and an Individual Needs teacher who is responsible for coordinating with teachers, tutors and parents.
 The school has a specialised curriculum that provides for the student's social, emotional, and physical needs with an opportunity to gain qualifications.

 Students with English as an additional language (EAL) are assessed when joining the school and placed in small-group, intensive English classes which aim to boost reading and writing skills.
 In the senior years, there is a focus on academic English for the IGCSE and the IB Diploma programme.
 Students have the opportunity to self-study their native language during the IB Diploma programme with school support.